dhermes/tailscale-wsl2/README.md

 ```

 However, from the Linux side of WSL2, there is still no **direct** way to
-get information about the current node and other parts of the Tailnet:
+get information about the current device and other parts of the Tailnet:

 ```
 $ tailscale ip -4